cisagov/Malcolm/docs/kubernetes.md

 2: Lightweight Directory Access Protocol (LDAP)
 3: None
 Select authentication method (Basic): 1

+Should Malcolm delete the oldest database indices and/or PCAP files based on available storage? (y / N): y

 Delete the oldest indices when the database exceeds a certain size? (y / N): y